AltayYuzeir/AltayYuzeir/README.md

 - 👋 Hi, I’m @AltayYuzeir
 - 👀 I’m interested in R and Shiny
 - 🌱 I’m currently learning R and Shiny
-- 💞️ I’m looking to collaborate on creating webistes and other onteractive tools with R and Shiny
 - 📫 My email altay.yuzeir@gmail.com
 - :link: LinkedIn https://www.linkedin.com/in/altayyuzeir/
 - :globe_with_meridians: Personal website https://altayyuzeir.shinyapps.io/home/